sylvrs/libMarshal/README.md

 This attribute is one of the largest parts of the library as it is what determines what `MarshalTrait` marshals/unmarshals.
 If a property is not annotated with this attribute, it will not be handled.

 The Field attribute accepts one argument: `name`.
-If no name is specified, `MarshalTrait` will use the property name as the name to encode with.
+If no name is specified, `MarshalTrait` will use the property name as the name to marshal/unmarshal with.

 As examples:
 ```php